-In 2014, I became a contributor to the Mediashift blog, a place for journalism educators to share ideas about their time in classroom.
+In 2014, I became a contributor to the MediaShift website, a site dedicated to digital media news that includes a section where journalism educators share ideas about their time in classroom.

 A piece I wrote in late 2014 looks at an idea I tried with students in which we hosted a town hall debate using Twitter.